 That’s how ophthalmology students began using their smartphones to take pictures; cause they have them in their pockets.
-Sometimes you don’t have access to the slit lamp camera like when on a remote location, in this situation you can use your smartphone for a quick picture of the eye.
-You may not get the best pictures using this method, but they will be good enough.
+Sometimes you don’t have access to the slit lamp camera like when in a remote location; in this situation, you can use your smartphone for a quick picture of the eye.
+You may not get this method’s best photos, but they will be good enough.

-An appropriate iPhone slit lamp adapter will allow you to focus better and cover a wider area of the eye.
+An appropriate iPhone slit lamp adapter will allow you to focus better and cover a wider eye area.

 Do I need background illumination?

-An iPhone slit lamp adapter is perfect for anterior segment photography, but having the right illumination can make a difference.
-You will need to experiment with the lighting and background illumination to find out what works better for you.
-This photography shows how different illumination affects the picture.
+An iPhone slit lamp adapter is perfect for anterior segment photography, but proper illumination can make a difference.
+Experimenting with the lighting and background illumination would be best to determine what works better.
+This photograph shows how different brightness affects the picture.

 Components of an iPhone Slit Lamp adapter.

-You will find a few different slit lamp iPhone adapters on the market, with all of them sharing this basic structure.
+You will find a few slit lamp iPhone adapters on the market, all of which share this basic structure.

 Holder for iPhone

-There are two kinds of iPhone’s holders – Exact Fitting and Universal.
+There are two kinds of iPhone holders – Exact Fitting and Universal.
 Each has its advantages and disadvantages.

 Exact Fitting Holder

-This type of case will fit exactly to the shape of your phone, which means that to use your phone with the iPhone slit lamp adapter, you will need to first take off the current case.
+This type of case will fit exactly the shape of your phone, meaning you must first take off the current case to use your phone with the iPhone slit lamp adapter.

-If you have a very tight case, or a double case for better protection of your phone, then taking it out every time you want to take a picture can be an issue.
+If you have a very tight or double case for better protection of your phone, taking it out every time you want to take a picture can be an issue.

-In this case I recommend to use an iPhone exclusively for slit lamp photography.
-You can get a used iPhone 4s in eBay for $75 or an iPhone 5s for $240.
-Another option will be if you are upgrading soon just leave the old phone for this purpose.
+In this case, I recommend using an iPhone exclusively for slit lamp photography.
+You can get a used iPhone 4s on eBay for $75 or an iPhone 5s for $240.
+Another option will be, if you are upgrading soon, to leave the old phone for this purpose.

-Because each iPhone model has a different shape, you will need to get an iPhone slit lamp adapter case designed for your particular model. i.e. if you bought the one for the iPhone 4 and upgraded to the iPhone 5 you will need to get a new adapter case for the new phone.
+Because each iPhone model has a different shape, you must get an iPhone slit lamp adapter case designed for your particular model. i.e., if you bought the one for the iPhone 4 and upgraded to the iPhone 5, you will need to get a new adapter case for the new phone.

 This is another reason to have a dedicated iPhone for the exclusive function of taking slit lamp pictures.

-This adapter has one or two sets of clamps that will hold the sides and bottom of the smartphone.
+This adapter has one or two clamps that will hold the sides and bottom of the smartphone.
 A sliding system will move to align the smartphone camera lens with the adapter hole.

-One of the advantages of this adapter is that you can use it as an iPhone slit lamp adapter and will fit almost every smartphone on the market as well, so you don’t have to purchase a new case every time you upgrade phones.
-However I find that the adapter is not as solid as the “exact fit” one case I mentioned before.
+One of the advantages of this adapter is that you can use it as an iPhone slit lamp adapter, and it will fit almost every smartphone on the market as well, so you don’t have to purchase a new case every time you upgrade phones.
+However, the adapter is not as solid as the “exact fit” case I mentioned.